ubco-cmps/cosc123_course/about/syllabus_bits/policies.md

 The Hub welcomes undergraduate students from all disciplines and year levels to access a range of supports that include **tutoring in math, sciences, languages, and writing, as well as help with study skills and learning strategies.**
 For more information, please [visit the Hub’s website](https://students.ok.ubc.ca/student-learning-hub/) or call 250-807-9185.

-## SAFEWALK - Downnload the UBC SAFE - Okanagan app.
+## SAFEWALK - Download the UBC SAFE - Okanagan app.

 Don't want to walk alone at night?
 Not too sure how to get somewhere on campus?